kks32/phd-thesis-template/README.md

 ## Class Options

-`PhDThesisPSnPDF` is based on the standard `book` class
+The class file, `PhDThesisPSnPDF`, is based on the standard `book` class

-It support the following custom options:
+It supports the following custom options:

 *   `a4paper` (default as per the University guidelines) or `a5paper`: Paper size